petergarnaes/Madklub-website/README.md

 * Node.js - Server running javascript, good for light weight thread work (ie. normal website work) and ideal for Universal Apps with server side rendering to deliver an optimal experience.
-Very mature environment with many tools for everything from internasonalization, authorization to API.
+Very mature environment with many tools for everything from internationalization, authorization to API.
 * Express - Makes Node.js way more practical, by using middleware.
 Makes stuff like authorization and routing outside the App a breeze.
 * React - UI component library, and thanks to babel we can write them with `.jsx` decorators, making it readable and more declarative.
-* React Router - Easy in-app routing with built in history handling and much more.
+* React Router - Easy in-app routing with built in history handling, querying and much more.
 * Redux - Flux implementation, making the app even more modular and functional
 * Boostrap - Predefined CSS and components with great options for customizing get a beautiful website.
 Antd (ant design) is an alternative, seems very